sajadko/sdp_project/README.md

 <h2>Setup the project ( How To ) : </h2>
 <p>Tip : You can also do all the following stuff using <b>Docker</b> if you want :) </p>
 <p>1.
-Install Wamp or Xampp as for PHP , Webserver and MySQL and then create a database</p>
+Install Wamp or Xampp for PHP , Webserver and MySQL and then create a database</p>
 <p>2.
 Install Composer & NPM</p>
 <p>3.
 Clone this repository to a folder </p>
 <p>4.
-Copy .env.example file and remove ".example" from the name and open the .env file with vscode and enter databse name</p>
+Copy .env.example file and remove ".example" from the name and open the .env file with vscode and enter databse name ( and change MySQL Default Port if its not 3306 )</p>
 <p>5.
 Run the following commands in the command line in the folder</p>
 <p><code>composer -v </code> // Checking Composer is installed successfully</p>
 <p><code>composer install</code> // Install PHP Dependencies</p>